Getting the Best Euro Sterling Exchange Rates – :

 With a currency broker you can even lock in an exchange rate for up to 12 months in advance – and remove the worry of any future currency fluctuations.

 For example – you might be selling a house in Ireland – and planning a move abroad.
 If the Euro was to suddenly weaken before you managed to sell your house – then the proceeds from the house sale could be worth tens of thousands less in Pounds or Australian Dollars etc. By reserving a guaranteed exchange rate up to 12 months ahead you can prevent exchange rate fluctuations from wrecking your plans.
-You will need to pay a deposit.
+You will usually need to pay a deposit of around 10%.

 Currency Exchange for Businesses

 If you run a business in Ireland or the UK with regular large payments or invoices in different currencies – then a currency broker can save your business money on exchange rates and charges.
 You will already be aware that profit margins can be severely cut by exchange rate fluctuations – but by fixing your exchange rates in advance you can get some certainty .
 (It’s called Hedging – most big companies do it all the time).

 Transfermate is based in Dublin and deal with business and personal clients.
 It is fairly easy to set up an online account and arrange currency transfers via their website or you can phone them on Dublin 01 6353776